Want to create a stylish WordPress image gallery using Gutenberg? You’re at the right place.

 Without any further ado, let’s start our tutorial.

-1. Install and Activate The Plus Addons for Gutenberg
+1. Install and Activate The Plus Blocks for Gutenberg

-The first thing you’ll need to do is install and activate The Plus Addons for Gutenberg.
+The first thing you’ll need to do is install and activate The Plus Blocks for Gutenberg.

-The Plus Addons for Gutenberg is a freemium plugin.
+The Plus Blocks for Gutenberg is a freemium plugin.
 To check the plugin’s functionality, you can install the Lite version and later switch to the Pro version for more advanced features.

-TP Media Listing Block is included in the Pro version of The Plus Addons for Gutenberg.
-So make sure you get the Pro version of the plugin before creating your image galleries.
+TP Media Listing Block is included in the Pro version of The Plus Blocks for Gutenberg.
+So ensure you get the Pro version of the plugin before creating your image galleries.